Pyxelslap/SimpleMusicPlayer/README.md

 # SimpleMusicPlayer
-Just a Simple Music Player made in python3 curses
+A Simple Music Player made in python3 curses